As NC Morphs to ACOs, the Brains (The Mental Side of Medicaid) Remain With MCOs: Perfect for the Headless Horseman

 In essence, I have high hopes for the ACOs.
 I believe that the brain (MH/DD/SA) should have been included with the rest of the body, but, maybe, in time it will be.

-Posted on May 14, 2014, in Accountable Care Organizations, Budget, Decrease in Medicaid Spending, DHHS, Division of Medical Assistance, Health Care Providers and Services, Hospital Medicaid Providers, Hospitals, Legislation, Managed Care, MCO, Media, Medicaid, Medicaid Budget, Medicaid Costs, Medicaid Providers, Medicaid Services, Medicaid Spending, Medical Malpractice, Mental Health, Mental Health Problems, NC, North Carolina, Tax Dollars, Taxes, Taxpayers, Unnecessary Medical Services and tagged Accountable Care Organizations, ACO, Defensive Medicine, DHHS, Division of Medical Assistance, DMA, Health care, Health care provider, Managed care, Managed Care Organizations, MCO, Medicaid, Medicaid Budget, Medicaid recipients, Medicaid Reform, Mental health, MH/DD/SA, NC Medicaid, North Carolina.
+Posted on May 14, 2014, in Accountable Care Organizations, Budget, Decrease in Medicaid Spending, Division of Medical Assistance, Health Care Providers and Services, Hospital Medicaid Providers, Hospitals, Legislation, Managed Care, MCO, Media, Medicaid, Medicaid Budget, Medicaid Costs, Medicaid Providers, Medicaid Services, Medicaid Spending, Medical Malpractice, Mental Health, Mental Health Problems, NC, NC DHHS, North Carolina, Tax Dollars, Taxes, Taxpayers, Unnecessary Medical Services and tagged Accountable Care Organizations, ACO, Defensive Medicine, Division of Medical Assistance, DMA, Health care, Health care provider, Managed care, Managed Care Organizations, MCO, Medicaid, Medicaid Budget, Medicaid recipients, Medicaid Reform, Mental health, MH/DD/SA, NC DHHS, NC Medicaid, North Carolina.
 Bookmark the permalink.
 6 Comments.